juxor/afaq/markdown/secH5.md

 was only effective because these newly joined and radicalised working class members ignored their own party structure and its defining ideology.

 After the revolution, the Bolsheviks saw their membership start to decrease.
 Significantly, _"the decline in numbers which occurred from early 1918 onwards"_ started happening _"contrary to what is usually assumed, some months before the Central Committee's decree in midsummer that the party should be purged of its 'undesirable' elements."_ These lost members reflected two things.
 Firstly, the general decline in the size of the industrial working class.
 This meant that the radicalised new elements from the countryside which had flocked to the Bolsheviks in 1917 returned home.
-Secondly, the lost of popular support due to the realities of the Bolshevik regime.
-This can be seen from the fact that while the Bolsheviks were losing members, the Left SRS almost doubled in size to 100,000 (the Mensheviks claimed to have a similar number).
+Secondly, the loss of popular support due to the realities of the Bolshevik regime.
+This can be seen from the fact that while the Bolsheviks were losing members, the Left SRs almost doubled in size to 100,000 (the Mensheviks claimed to have a similar number).
 Rather than non-proletarians leaving, _"[i]t is more probable by far that it was industrial workers who were leaving in droves.
 After all, it would